edmoundtysonjr-cmyk/cryptlib/architecture.md

 the next level are components that wrap up the specialised and often quite complex core components in a layer that provides abstract functionality and ensures complete cross-platform portability of data.
-These functions typically cover areas such as ìcreate a digital signatureî or ìexchange an encryption keyî.
-At the highest level are extremely powerful and easy-to-use functions such as ìencrypt a messageî, ìsign a messageî, ìopen a secure linkî, and ìcreate a digital certificateî that require no knowledge of encryption techniques, and that take care of complex issues such as key management, data encoding, en/decryption, and digital signature processing.
+These functions typically cover areas such as ‚Äúcreate a digital signature‚Äù or ‚Äúexchange an encryption key‚Äù.
+At the highest level are extremely powerful and easy-to-use functions such as ‚Äúencrypt a message‚Äù, ‚Äúsign a message‚Äù, ‚Äúopen a secure link‚Äù, and ‚Äúcreate a digital certificate‚Äù that require no knowledge of encryption techniques, and that take care of complex issues such as key management, data encoding, en/decryption, and digital signature processing.

 ![cryptlib architecture](images/architecture_overview.png)

-cryptlibís powerful object management interface provides the ability to add encryption and authentication capabilities to an application without needing to know all the low-level details that make the encryption or authentication work.
-The automatic object-management routines take care of encoding issues and cross-platform portability problems, so that a handful of function calls is all thatís needed to wrap up data in signed or encrypted form with all of the associated information and parameters needed to recreate it on the other side of a communications channel.
+cryptlib‚Äôs powerful object management interface provides the ability to add encryption and authentication capabilities to an application without needing to know all the low-level details that make the encryption or authentication work.
+The automatic object-management routines take care of encoding issues and cross-platform portability problems, so that a handful of function calls is all that‚Äôs needed to wrap up data in signed or encrypted form with all of the associated information and parameters needed to recreate it on the other side of a communications channel.
 This provides a considerable advantage over other encryption toolkits that often require hundreds of lines of code and the